 Carolyn joined Watsi on March 12th, 2013.
-1,771 other people also joined Watsi on that day!
-Carolyn's most recent donation traveled 7,200 miles to support Mo, a refugee and student from Thailand, to fund brain surgery to remove a tumor.
+1,770 other people also joined Watsi on that day!
+Carolyn's most recent donation traveled 7,400 miles to support Sathya, a 4 year old boy from Cambodia, to fund ear surgery.